How to Plan a Family Trip to Whangarei

 - Ride on “Monster Scooters” at Heads Up

-For more information on each activity, see the 10 Things to Do in Whangarei with Kids.
+For more information on each activity, see the 15 Best Things to Do in Whangarei with Kids.
+Otherwise, simply keep on reading…

-For more adventure activities for families, head over to the 10 Things to Do in Whangarei with Kids.
+For more adventure activities for families, head over to the 15 Best Things to Do in Whangarei with Kids.

 Any road trip around New Zealand calls for some more relaxing days, which is why Whangarei’s indoor attractions are so ideal.
 And, let’s be honest, the rain is never too far behind in New Zealand, so these activities make for an excellent backup.

-Kids who love animals will adore Kiwi North, Museum & Heritage Park.
-Watch the kiwi birds in a special nocturnal kiwi house, see the “living dinosaur” the tuatara, and watch the geckos creeping up on unsuspecting insects.
+Kids who love animals will adore Kiwi North, Museum & Heritage Park (SH14, Maunu).
+Watch the kiwi birds in a special nocturnal kiwi house, see the “living dinosaur” the tuatara, and witness the geckos creeping up on unsuspecting insects.
 The complex also has a small indoor museum, as well as an outdoor heritage park.

-Something quirky in the town centre awaits at Claphams Clocks, the largest and most obscure clock collection in the Southern Hemisphere!
-Located on the Quayside in the city centre, Claphams Clocks features an array of creative clocks, from water clocks to sundials to antique pieces.
-Plus, at admission under NZ$5 for children, it’s too affordable to not take a look.
+Something quirky in the town centre awaits at Claphams National Clock Museum (95 Dent Street), the largest and most obscure clock collection in the Southern Hemisphere!
+Located in the Town Basin, Claphams Clocks features an array of creative clocks, from water clocks to sundials to antique pieces.
+Plus, at admission under NZ$5 for children, it’s too affordable not to take a look!

 Extra time can be spent in Whangarei checking out all of its fun and free attractions.

-Whangarei Falls is always a hit with kids and adults alike, a 26m (85ft) waterfall just 5km (3 miles) from the city centre.
-Admire the waterfall from the top, side and the base of its plunge pool on a short walk or extend the walk further along a flat riverside trail that’s suitable for strollers.
-See 12 Whangarei Walks You Can’t Miss for more details.
+Waterfalls are always a hit with kids and adults alike, and the 26 m (85 ft) Whangarei Falls is arguably one of the most memorable waterfalls on the North Island.
+Just 5 km (3 mi) from the city centre, the Whangarei Falls Walk has viewpoints from the top, side and the base of its plunge pool.
+You can extend your walk further along a flat forested riverside trail that’s suitable for strollers.
+Check out the 10 Best Walks in Whangarei for more information.

-For some free quality outdoor time, check out the Whangarei Quarry Gardens, an old quarry turned sub-tropical oasis with a wealth of tropical plantlife, many of which seen nowhere else in New Zealand.
+For some free quality outdoor time, check out the Whangarei Quarry Gardens (37A Russell Road, Kensington), an old quarry turned sub-tropical oasis with a wealth of tropical plantlife, many of which are seen nowhere else in New Zealand.
 There are short walks to enjoy around the gardens, suitable for strollers, and a trip is not complete without a coffee at the cafe and a browse in the art gallery.
-Find the gardens just off State Highway One, approximately 4km (2 miles) from the city centre.
+Find the gardens just off State Highway 1, approximately 4 km (2 mi) from the city centre.

 Finally, what family doesn’t love some beach time?
 Whangarei has some fantastic beaches in all directions, especially at the Whangarei Heads.
-Venture south on State Highway One, however, and you’ll find the stunning Ruakaka Beach.
-There’s plenty of space for everyone on this 13km (8-mile) span of sand and shells with amazing views of the Whangarei Heads in the distance.
+Venture south on State Highway 1, however, and you’ll find the stunning Ruakaka Beach.
+There’s plenty of space for everyone on this 13 km (8 mi) span of sand and shells with amazing views of the Whangarei Heads in the distance.
 Surfguards patrol the beaches in summer for safer swimming.
 Check out more beaches in the 10 Best Beaches in Whangarei.

 - Motel Sierra